Microblading: History

-Placement and design

-Microblading artists begin each appointment by discussing their client's desired look and needs before measuring and sketching out the placement of the eyebrows.
-Measuring brow placement is a multi-step process, that begins by determining the center of the face and the set of the client's eyes.
-The starting point, arch, and ending point are determined by the spacing of the eyes, such as close-set or wide-set.
-The artist sketches out the full brow with the appropriate thickness and arch height, to give the client a visual of what the finished brows will look like, and to set the outline for the microblading.
-Manual smooth shading (microshading) can also be added to go over and between the hair strokes to visually give the dimension of natural eyebrow thickness without any sharp contours on the eyebrows.

 Durability

 The microblading procedure is a semi-permanent tattoo.
-Like all tattoos, microblading can fade, depending on multiple factors, including the quality of pigment/ink used, UV exposure, elements found in skincare products, and/or medications.
+Like all tattoos, microblading can fade, depending on multiple factors, including the quality of pigment/ink used, UV exposure, skin type, elements found in skincare products, and/or medications.
 The treatment lasts from 18 to 30 months, although it can sometimes last for up to 3 years.
-A touch-up session is encouraged 6 weeks after the first microblading procedure, and every 12-18 months thereafter.
+A touch-up session is encouraged 6 weeks after the first microblading procedure, and every 12–18 months thereafter.

 Safety

 Safety precautions for microblading are similar to those for any other tattooing technique.
 The most common complications and client dissatisfaction that result from any form of tattooing are a misapplication of the pigment, pigment migration, colour change, and in some cases, unintended hyperpigmentation.
 Serious complications are uncommon.
-As with all forms of tattooing, the risks associated with microblading include the transmission of blood-borne pathogenic organisms (e.g., HIV, hepatitis C, staphylococcus aureus, herpes simplex), as well as short-term or long-term reactions to pigment ingredients.
-There is the potential for granulomas to form on the tattooed areas, as a result of the pigment, a foreign substance, being injected into the skin.
+As with all forms of tattooing, the risks associated with microblading include the transmission of blood-borne pathogenic organisms (e.g. HIV, hepatitis C, staphylococcus aureus, herpes simplex), as well as short-term or long-term reactions to pigment ingredients.
+There is the potential for granulomas to form on the tattooed areas as a result of the pigment, a foreign substance, being injected into the skin.
 Therefore, it is essential to verify that the technician holds the appropriate licenses and registrations for the provision of tattoo services, as well as inquire about the technician's standard of training.
-Procedures performed by technicians, who have completed a comprehensive course of instruction, can minimize the risk of unwanted outcomes and client dissatisfaction.
+Procedures performed by technicians who have completed a comprehensive course of instruction can minimize the risk of unwanted outcomes and client dissatisfaction.

-Microblading and nanoblading

-In recent years, the most popular style of microblading has been nanoblading.
-Nanoblading is a form of microblading done with thinner blades.
-The blades are called nano blades because they are thinner than standard microblades.
-Their thickness ranges between 0.15 and 0.18 mm in diameter, while microblading blades are usually 0.20 mm.
-As a result of this, the marks made on the eyebrows are thinner and look more natural.

-Nanoblading is often confused with nano brows, which is a slightly different form of modern-day eyebrow tattooing.